redmi-fire-devs/twrp_device_xiaomi_fire/README.md

 ## WARNING

 This device tree is still being tested, use it at your own risk.
-That said, feel free to test it, and report bugs, i'll try my best to solve them.
+That said, feel free to test it, and report bugs, we'll try our best to fix them.

 ## How to build